chandra-gummaluru/bazaar_ai/README.md

 ## 🧠 Why Jaipur?

-*Jaipur* is an engaging two-player trading game that makes it an ideal environment for RL research.
+*Jaipur* is an engaging two-player trading game that makes it an ideal environment for AI research.
 Here’s why it’s particularly suitable:

 - **Small but Rich Action Space**: While the game has a relatively small number of possible actions, these actions lead to complex decision-making and strategic depth.
 - **Partial Observability**: Players don’t have access to the full game state at all times, forcing them to make decisions based on incomplete information, simulating real-world uncertainty.